-Fine arts institutions, museums and other cultural heritage organizations can use this grant to apply for exceptional presentations in the field of visual art and/or cultural heritage.
+Fine arts institutions, museums and other cultural heritage organizations in the Netherlands or the Caribbean part of the Kingdom can use this grant to apply for exceptional presentations in the field of visual arts and/or cultural heritage.

 These grants are for fine arts and heritage projects of national importance, or which have significant regional allure.
 One might think of presentations of art in exceptional combinations or contexts, or new work being created for the occasion, the development of new means of presentation, exceptional collaborative projects or cultural heritage events.

 The amount of the contribution is determined per application and is a maximum of 40% of the variable project costs.
 The minimum budget of the project must be higher than € 25,000 and must not contain any fixed costs.
 The average contribution per project in 2020 was around € 45,000.
 Contributions of € 75,000 or more are very exceptional.
 Please contact the Mondriaan Fund if you would like to request a contribution of such magnitude.

 Applications can be submitted at any time of the year using the Mondriaan Fund online application system.
 You must first set up an account on the website before you can apply.
 Once your application is complete, please allow for a processing period of 3 months from the moment your application is submitted in full.
 Grants cannot be awarded retroactively.
 However, due to the many applications to the fund, the processing time can take longer than expected.

 The following is based on deelregeling Kunst Erfgoed Presentatie (in Dutch).